 The Industry Snapshot

 It is generally agreed that a graphic layout is preferable to a table whenever possible.
 It is also generally understood that the more data/information a table contains, the more difficult it is to convert to a graphic.
-This month's chart is a great example of a successful conversion!
+This chart is a great example of a successful conversion!

 Granted, it takes a bit longer to develop this type of layout, but the result is well worth the effort.
 Here's the inventory of information presented:

 - Emergence and historical account of the industry as a whole

 - When they entered